MoutonBinoclard/Super-Python-Calculator/README.md

 Hey !
-This code is meant to be use when organizing solo tournament in Super Animal Royale it needs a Python IDE to work and the Numpy and the Matplotlib libraries, so you may need to search how to install those (WinPython might be a great choice for begginers : https://github.com/winpython/winpython/releases/tag/6.1.20230518final)
+This code is meant to be used when organizing tournament in Super Animal Royale (Solo as well as duo and squads !) it needs a Python IDE to work and the Numpy and the Matplotlib libraries, so you may need to search how to install those (WinPython might be a great choice for begginers : https://github.com/winpython/winpython/releases/tag/6.1.20230518final)